Install

 The fastest way to connect any MCP-aware AI coding agent to Amba is to let the CLI do it:

-amba init --sandbox runs headlessly — no browser, no prompts.
-It signs you up over HTTPS, provisions a Sandbox-tier project, writes .env.local + AMBA.md into your current directory, and merges an amba entry into every MCP client config it finds on disk.
+When invoked from a coding agent's bash tool (non-TTY), amba init runs headlessly — no browser, no prompts.
+It signs you up over HTTPS, provisions a sandbox-tier project, writes .env.local + AMBA.md into your current directory, installs the /amba skill into every detected agent skill directory, and merges an amba entry into every MCP client config it finds on disk.

 What the CLI configures